Thickness profiles of giant soap films: Conclusion

 \section{Conclusion}

 The aim of this article is to describe the thickness profile of giant foam films during their generation.
 Our main result is the successful description of the thickness profile in the central part of the film.
 This necessitated a phenomenological description of the extraction of thick film from the lateral and bottom menisci.
-Our current understanding of these foam films generation is summarized below.
+Our current understanding of these foam films generation is summarized below \ER{and occurs in two steps.
+First, there is a non-quasistatic step, not described in this manuscript, during which the initial film is formed.
+Then, in a second quasistatic step, this film entrained by the motion of the fishing line is both stretched upward and compressed on the sides by Frankel films extracted from the lateral menisci.
+It is also completed at the bottom by a Frankel film that continues to be extracted, this time in the quasistatic regime.
+Each of these physical processes still contains open questions.}

 At short time, the liquid is entrained by viscosity around the wire, as it would be the case with a much more viscous liquid, like silicon oil \citep{champougny2017break}.
-A reasonable hypothesis is that the reference state is prescribed by the moment at which this viscous flow is counterbalanced by the apparition of a strong enough Marangoni stress allowing entering the regime described in this article.
+A reasonable hypothesis is that the reference state is prescribed by the moment at which this viscous flow is counterbalanced by the apparition of a strong enough Marangoni stress allowing entering the regime described in this article. \ER{This initial step determines the equilibrium shape of the film with a reference thickness $h_0$ and a reference area $A_0$.
+What fixes these values remains unknown.} \ER{An important open question is why the reference thickness is uniform and does not depend on the pulling velocity. }

-This initial film is then stretched and we have shown that its shape is an exponential profile predicted the hydrostatic model.
+This initial film is then stretched and deformed, but keeps its exponential profile, predicted by the hydrostatic model.
 This is true though the pulling velocities are large, up to meters per seconds.
-Additionally, the characteristic length of the exponential depends neither on the pulling velocity nor on the time.
-This is a strong indication that an equilibrium shape of the film exists with a reference thickness $h_0$ and a reference area $A_0$.
-What fixes this reference remains unknown.
+Additionally, the characteristic length of the exponential depends neither on the pulling velocity nor on the time. \ER{This confirms that the elastic model is a good description and that the memory of the initial step is conserved during the entire dynamics.}

-We show that the relaxation of the central films starts during the generation and is governed by the extraction of thicker film from the lateral menisci.
-The extraction law we use in the model is nevertheless not quantitative.
+\ER{We show that the extension of the initial film is mitigated by the extraction of thicker film from the lateral and the bottom menisci.} The extraction law we use in the model is nevertheless not quantitative.
 As explained in the text, this can be due to the fact that we do not know the value of the surface tension in the menisci.

 Finally, when the motors stop, we expect a competition between the relaxation of the central film due to further extraction of thick films from the lateral meniscus and a thinning due to both drainage and evaporation.
 A quantitative description of these mechanisms would be necessary to predict the lifetime of the soap film.